mattermost/docs/source/configure/site-configuration-settings.rst

 +---------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+

 .. config:setting:: users-restrictdirectmessage
-  :displayname: Enable users to open direct message channels with (Users and teams)
+  :displayname: Enable users to open direct message channels with (Users and Teams)
-  :systemconsole: Site Configuration > Users and teams
+  :systemconsole: Site Configuration > Users and Teams
   :configjson: .TeamSettings.RestrictDirectMessage
   :environment: MM_TEAMSETTINGS_RESTRICTDIRECTMESSAGE
   :description: This setting determines whether a user can open a direct message channel with anyone on the Mattermost server or only to members of the same team.